 - I. Fragile X carrier screening via FMR1 CGG-trinucleotide repeat analysis (81243, 81244) may be considered medically necessary when: - A. The member/enrollee has been diagnosed with premature ovarian insufficiency or elevated follicle-stimulating hormone level before age 40 years, OR - B. The member/enrollee is considering a pregnancy or is currently pregnant, AND - 1.
-The member/enrollee has one of the following:

-- a) Close relative with Fragile X syndrome (i.e., close relative has more than 200 CGG repeats in the FMR1 gene), OR - b) Close relative who is a known carrier for Fragile X syndrome (i.e., close relative has between 55-200 CGG repeats in the FMR1 gene), OR - c) Close relative with unexplained intellectual disability, developmental delay, or autism spectrum disorder, OR - d) Close relative diagnosed with premature ovarian insufficiency or elevated follicle-stimulating hormone level before age 40 years. - II.
+The member/enrollee has one of the following: - a) Close relative with Fragile X syndrome (i.e., close relative has more than 200 CGG repeats in the FMR1 gene), OR - b) Close relative who is a known carrier for Fragile X syndrome (i.e., close relative has between 55-200 CGG repeats in the FMR1 gene), OR - c) Close relative with unexplained intellectual disability, developmental delay, or autism spectrum disorder, OR - d) Close relative diagnosed with premature ovarian insufficiency or elevated follicle-stimulating hormone level before age 40 years. - II.
 Fragile X carrier screening via FMR1 CGG-trinucleotide repeat analysis (81243, 81244) is considered investigational for all other indications.

-Note: Refer to Genetic Testing for Multisystem Inherited Disorders, Intellectual Disability and Developmental Delay for criteria for genetic testing to establish a diagnosis of fragile X syndrome.
+NOTE: Refer to Genetic Testing for Multisystem Inherited Disorders, Intellectual Disability and Developmental Delay for criteria for genetic testing to establish a diagnosis of fragile X syndrome.
+Additionally, if FMR repeat analysis (81243) is billed along with an additional carrier screen panel code (81443), the patient should still meet the above Fragile X syndrome criteria.